 In the municipal sector, pension contributions are collected each year to cover the pension expenditure.
-Part of the contributions are also funded to form a buffer for future pension expenditure.
+Part of the contributions are funded to form a buffer for future pension expenditure.
 The funding helps curb the rise in pension contribution rates.
-In addition, by monitoring how well the structure of pension contributions works in the municipal sector, structural changes in the municipal sector can be predicted.
+At the same time, by monitoring how well the structure of pension contributions works in the municipal sector, structural changes in the municipal sector can be predicted.

-So far, the earnings-related premium income in the municipal sector have exceeded the annual pension expenditure.
-Now the net income has turned negative and, in the future, the pension expenditure will exceed the premium income.
+Up until 2017, the earnings-related premium income in the municipal sector exceeded the annual pension expenditure.
+Since then, the net income has been negative and the pension expenditure has exceeded the premium income.

 Financing methods from an intergenerational standpoint

-In the PAYG scheme, as a rule, the working population finances the benefits of the retirees.
+As a rule, in the pay-as-you-go (PAYG) scheme, the working population finances the benefits of the retirees.
 That means that the pensions of each generation are financed by later generations.
 A sufficient number of working people is needed to pay the pensions of earlier generations.
 For this system to work, employment rates and the age structure of the population play a crucial role.

-The number of retirees is continuously growing in Finland, and people are retired for a longer time than before.
-The number of working-aged people is shrinking and, as a result, the number of persons financing pensions is also decreasing.
+The number of retirees is continuously growing in Finland, and people spend more time in retirement than before.
+The number of working-age people is shrinking and, as a result, the number of persons financing pensions is also decreasing.
 The life expectancy coefficient that is linked to life expectancy will also affect the pension amounts of the younger generations.
 The life expectancy coefficient will reduce an individual’s pension amount if they don’t work longer than before.